gtim/svelte-chess/README.md

 | `moveTime`  | 2000    | Max time in milliseconds for the engine to spend on a move.                 |
 | `depth`     | 40      | Max depth in ply for the engine to search.                                  |

-Engine play was recently implemented.
-These engine-related issues have not yet been fixed:
-- UI interaction is allowed before the engine is loaded
-- since there is no opening book, the engine always plays the best opening it finds.

 ### Styling

 The stylesheet shipped with Chessground is used by default.
 To restyle the